COVID-19: Here's Latest Five-Day Long Island Positivity Testing Rate; New Cases For Each County

-The positivity rate for COVID-19 test results on Long Island over the last five days has remained steady, according to data released by New York State on Sunday, Aug.
-2.
+Positive test results for COVID-19 on Long Island remained steady, according to brand-new five-day data released by New York State on Tuesday, Aug.
+4.

 On Long Island, the positive percentages in the last five days are as follows: